endlesspint8/endlesspint8.github.io/testing/2017-05-26-hunting-DOWGs.md

 [this offers another opportunity to insert a bit of data talk: exploration v exploitation]

 I have routinely made a conscious effort to read non-DOWG authors.
 On occasion the differences have been negligible but more often than not I have been confronted by a different sensibility than the more commonly available one.
 I believe these experiences benefit anyone who exposes themselves to them, challenging the regular everyday presentation of reality.
 We take in our common cultural settings by default, very often never noticing the default we encounter as a choice.
-A choice that has oftentimes been made ahead of time by others and that we live with unreflectively, like fish in water [DFW link], oblivious to our own surroundings.
+A choice that has oftentimes been made ahead of time by others and that we live with unreflectively, <a href="https://www.theguardian.com/books/2008/sep/20/fiction" target="_blank">like fish in water</a>, oblivious to our own surroundings.

 <br>